The Best Chicken Marinade Recipe

-For years now, we’ve used a simple marinade that I quickly throw together for our grilled chicken.
+For years now, we’ve used this simple grilled chicken marinade that I quickly throw together when grilling chicken.
 It uses ingredients that you’ll most likely have on hand.
 If not, I urge you to buy them the next time you are at the grocery store, along with your favorite cuts of chicken and make it!
-It makes the perfect way to start your grilling season!
-I think you’ll love it.
+It makes the perfect marinade for the best grilled chicken I’ve ever had!

 In all seriousness, I’ve not fed anyone chicken made with this marinade that hasn’t loved it.